The Easy Lap Trick: Your Guide to Maintaining Weight Without Obsessing Over Calories

 When counting calories doesn’t work and it feels as if intuitive eating and elimination diets focus too much on food, incorporating intermittent fasting could be a relief from that stress.

-Intermittent fasting has several variants but fasting for beginners typically starts with one of the below intermittent fasting styles.
+Intermittent fasting comes in various forms, but for beginners, it usually begins with one of the intermittent fasting styles outlined below.

 Research conducted by the University of Illinois Chicago shows a myriad of benefits derived from fasting.